 7 steps to build a winning go-to-market strategy

-Step one: define your ideal customer profile
+Step 1: Define your ideal customer profile

 Every GTM strategy begins with a clearly defined ideal customer profile (ICP).
 This profile describes the customer who experiences the problem most acutely, has the budget to act, and feels urgency to solve it.